-by a Recluse.
-CAMBRIDGE, Muss., Oct.
-12.-Mrs. Sarah Coolidge, for thirty years a recluse in a secluded house here, died of apopiexy Wednesday.
+Over a Mil.ion Dollars Left Bebind by a Recluse.
+CAMBRIDGE, Mass., Oct.
+12 .- Mis.
+Sarah Coolidge, for thirty years a recluse in a secluded house here, died of apoplexy Wednesday.
 She always passed as a woman of moderate circumstances.
-When the undertaker disrobed the body preparatory to sm-balming it, he found various assortments of gold coins tacked away in concealed pockets in her clothing.
+When the undertaker disrobed the body preparatory to embalming it, he found various assortments of gold coins tucked away in concealed pockets in her clothing.
 This led to a search of the room and it proved to be a veritable gold mine.
-In vases and in other pieces of brica-brac, in shoes, in bureau drawers, and in every conceivable nook and sranny the searchers found \$20,000 in cash, mostly in gold coin.
-In one dilapi-dated handbag was a roll of bills ag-gregating \$3,800.
-On the shelf in her closet were bank books representing scores of thousands more, with securi-ties and deeds showing a valuation of over a million dollars.
+In vases and in other pieces of brie-abrac, in shoes, in bureau drawers, and in every conceivable nook and cranny the searchers found \$20,000 in cash. mostly in gold coin.
+In one dilapidated handbag was a roll of bills aggregating \$3,800.
+On the shelf in her closet were bank books representing scores of thousands more, with securities and deeds showing a valuation of over a million dollars.
 One document showed her to be the owner of property at the corner of Washington and Avon streets, Boston, which pays a rental of \$1,000 a month.

 In addition to the money and the bank books there were dresses of the most stylish and expensive goods, covered with jewels and old laces.
 Many of these gowns would easily receive a valuation of \$1,000 each.
-All the chamber closets and wardrobes were filled with these expensive gowns and none of them have ever been
+All the chamber closets and wardrobes were filled with these expensive gowns and none of them have ever bear the Newspapers.

-The servants were never permitted to enter the room in which the tressure was found, though there was no special effort to secure protection from thieves.
-There were over \$300,000 of negotiable securities in that room guarded only by an old woman and four women servants.
-Nobody dreamed that it was there, so the vast SUM WAS SECURE
+The servants were never permitted to enter the room in which the treasure was found, though there was no special effort to secure protection from thieves.
+There were over \$300,-000 of negotiable securities in that room guarded only by an old wo man and four women servants.
+Nobody dreamed that it was there, so the vast sum was secure.

-MRS. JAMES BROWN POTTER

-She Airs Her Domestic Difficulties the Newspapers.
+MRS. JAMES BROWN POTTER She Airs Her Domestic Difficulties in